 Modularisation and Prefabrication

-BIH design and delivery expertise covers all levels of prefabrication from panellised designs through to fully dressed modules.
+BIH has the in-house capability to design and deliver all levels of prefabrication from panellised designs through to fully dressed modules.

 BIH can offer advice and guidance on project specific logistical considerations to make the decision on whether to modularise a unit.

 - Transport limitations on/off site (including public highway restrictions)

 - Availability of modularisation yard local to job site